juliansgottfried/Dengue/README.md

 1. Create a folder for each run, placing them within `fitting_folders`.
 Name the folders `run_<month>_<day>_<x>`, where `<x>` is a lowercase letter identifying the run.
 Sequences of runs should have contiguous letters.

 2. Inside each folder place a data file `dataset.csv` and an object file `object.R`.
-See the directory `example_files`.
+See the directory `example_files` for specifications.

 3. Run `bash upload.sh`.
 Answer the prompts.
 You will need your HPC password.